Tools for Farmers: Worker Health and Hygiene

 5. Are workers who apply pesticides, sanitizers or other chemicals in food production, harvest or processing areas, trained and aware of the food safety risks?

-6. Is appropriate training provided to all workers and visitors at least annually or when they are first on the farm?
-This includes:
+6. Is appropriate training provided to all workers and visitors at least annually or when they are first on the farm, including (a) understanding the relationship of safe food handling practices and foodborne illness, and (b) appropriate personal hygiene and illness practices?

-If you answered NO to any of these questions then you should consider ways to reduce food safety risks.
+If you answered any of these questions with "I need to work on this," then you should consider ways to reduce food safety risks by working towards a "yes" answer.

 What the Rule Requires: